 - International Women’s Day: Three years ago, I climbed the Sydney Harbour Bridge on IWD with a group of amazing women.
 It was one of the very few things to celebrate the day and is a far cry from this year.
-Each year we are seeing huge interest in IWD and for the second year in a row, March 8 was the #1 most talked about moment of the year.
+Each year, we see huge interest in IWD and for the second year in a row, March 8 was the #1 most talked-about moment of the year.
 But this year the conversation was about more than the day itself.
 Women and men around the world discussed everything from ‘Me Too’ and huge a range of issues and causes related to women.

 2018 In Review: International Women’s Day was bigger than ever

 - March for Our Lives: Survivors of the violence in Parkland, Florida announced the March for Our Lives movement on February 18, which drove conversation and action around the world.
 Over the next month, more than 1 million people showed interest in attending a Facebook Event for March for Our Lives, and more than $2.5 million was raised through Facebook Fundraisers.

 - Civic Engagement: The Brazilian Presidential Election on October 7 and the US Midterm Elections on November 6 were top moments for conversation about voting and elections.

 We also saw communities join together in celebration of global moments in culture: